robotlolita/robotlolita.github.io/_posts/2013-06-28-promises-considered-harmful.md

 snip: The drawbacks of using a Promises/A+ implementation
 ---

+> <strong class="heading">Warning</strong>
+> This article was written a long time ago.
+Since then, Bluebird has
+> solved most of the performance problem with Promises/A+ (at the cost
+> of a lot of added complexity).
+Keep this in mind when reading the
+> section on performance.
+{: .warning .note}

 Before I even start talking about the drawbacks of Promises/A+, let me start by saying that the concept of Promises is one of the best things for handling asynchronous computations in JavaScript right now.
 It's